curl/everything-curl/internals/easy.md

    (`struct Curl_easy`) for the transfer being worked on.
 No other name should be used for this and nothing else should use this name.
 The easy handle is the main object identifying a transfer.
 A transfer typically uses a connection at some point and typically only one at a time.
-There's a `data->conn` pointer that identifies the connection that is currently used by this transfer.
+There is a `data->conn` pointer that identifies the connection that is currently used by this transfer.
 A single connection can be used over time and even concurrently by several transfers (and thus easy handles) when multiplexed